Does Homeowners Insurance Cover Broken Windows?

 When your homeowners insurance doesn’t cover broken windows

-Generally, homeowners policy exclude coverage for broken windows if they were damaged due to gradual events, rot, or lack of maintenance.
+Generally, homeowners policies exclude coverage for broken windows if they were damaged due to gradual events, rot, or lack of maintenance.

 • Wear and tear: If your windows simply broke because they’re old, you usually won’t be covered.

 • Broken window seals: If your window seal is broken due to a lack of maintenance or general wear and tear, it won’t be covered.
-It’s a different story if the seal gets damaged during a break-in or a case of vandalism.
-Such events would in fact be covered by homeowners insurance.
+It’s a different story if the seal gets damaged during a break-in or an act of vandalism – those events would be covered by homeowners insurance.

-Some general advice: Even if it sounds like a drag, make sure to inspect your windows regularly to see if any damage or signs of wear and tear are developing over time, which can be tackled with a simple maintenance job so later on you won’t have to replace the whole thing.
+Some general advice: even if it sounds like a drag, make sure to inspect your windows regularly to see if any damage or signs of wear and tear are developing over time.
+A simple maintenance job now can save you from replacing the whole thing later.

 tips for dealing with broken window